daily-demos/daily-whisper-chatgpt/README.md

 To obtain your Daily API credentials, follow these steps:

 1. Go to **[https://dashboard.daily.co/developers](https://dashboard.daily.co/developers)**.
-2. Sign up for a Daily.co account if you haven't already.
+2. Sign up for a Daily account if you haven't already.
 3. Create a new API key.
 4. Copy the API key and use it as the **`DAILY_API_KEY`** environment variable.